Marine Barracks (Philadelphia, Pennsylvania): History and architectural features

 Some of the first Naval Aviators landed and took off from the parade grounds in the front of the building.
 The Marine Barracks was added to the National Register of Historic Places in 1976.

+In 1974 - 1977, the Commanding Officer was Colonel S. G. Tribe and the Executive Officer was Lt.
+Colonel R. C. Finn.

+The barracks officially closed in September 1977.